Bidya122/scRNA-seq-Analysis/README.md

 <img width="1345" height="170" alt="image" src="https://github.com/user-attachments/assets/65624589-ee86-45ff-804a-6d2bd3c5c7a6" />

 <img width="1486" height="746" alt="image" src="https://github.com/user-attachments/assets/aa570207-0784-43df-b300-165f9e869bb3" />
 The displayed matrix is a sparse representation of gene expression data, where rows correspond to genes and columns to individual cells.
 The dots (.) indicate zero or negligible expression values, meaning that most genes are not expressed in most cells.
 This sparsity is a defining feature of single-cell RNA-seq data, reflecting cell-type specificity and transcriptional heterogeneity.
 Dots (.) represent zero expression values, highlighting the sparse nature of single-cell gene expression data.
-One cell ≠ expresses all genes
+One cell ≠ expresses all genes,
-Most genes = OFF in a given cell
+Most genes = OFF in a given cell,
-👉 So matrix = mostly zeros → shown as .
+👉 So matrix = mostly zeros → shown as(.)